NO LNG in Delaware County!

 Where would it be located?

 After being rejected by Philadelphia, Penn America has had it’s eyes on a 60-acre site at 800 W. Front St for a $6.4 billion plant in Chester.
+Due to strong community opposition in Chester, the company may be looking at Eddystone as a potential location.
+Below are the renderings from Penn America’s 2016 proposal.

 Why is LNG so hazardous?